airbytehq/airbyte/docs/integrations/sources/google-ads.md

 **Note**: Due to constraints from the Google Ads API, the `click_view` stream retrieves data one day at a time and can only retrieve data newer than 90 days ago

+**Note**: Due to constraints from the Google Ads API, [metrics](https://developers.google.com/google-ads/api/fields/v8/metrics) cannot be requested for a manager account.
+If we try to sync streams with metrics for the manager account, we will get the `REQUESTED_METRICS_FOR_MANAGER` [error](https://developers.google.com/google-ads/api/reference/rpc/v8/QueryErrorEnum.QueryError?hl=en#requested_metrics_for_manager).
+Metrics present in all report tables and all report streams.
+All report streams are unavailable for a manager account.

 ## Getting Started \(Airbyte-Cloud\)

 1. Click `Authenticate your Google Ads account` to sign in with Google and authorize your account.